-Cal OES requires Subrecipients obtain a performance bond for any equipment item over \$250,000 or any vehicle, aircraft, or watercraft that has been paid with HSGP funds prior to receiving the final product(s).
+Cal OES requires Subrecipients to obtain a performance bond when procuring any equipment item over \$250,000, or for any vehicle, aircraft, or watercraft that requires full or partial payment prior to receiving the final product(s).

-Performance Bond Waivers may be granted on a case-by-case basis and must be submitted to Cal OES prior to procurement.
+Performance Bond Waivers may be granted on a case-bycase basis and must be submitted to Cal OES prior to procurement.

-Environmental Planning and Historic Preservation
+Environmental Planning and Historic Preservation (EHP)